Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 Same as vanilla DP with Ukkonen's cutoff heuristic, but it is stateful across multiple patterns.
 The patterns are lexicographically sorted, so patterns with similar prefixes are closer to each other.
 This allows part of the DP matrix to be kept across multiple patterns, speeding up the search time.
 It has the same features as the vanilla version, except it is slightly more limited in the amount of options for the partial overlap between the text and the pattern.

 ### N-grams
 Splits each pattern into contiguous, overlapping segments of length `N`, and when matching a piece of text, do the same for the text.
 This allows fast checks for overlaps of length `N` between the pattern and the text.
 It can be used as a preliminary check before using a more costly searching algorithm.
 A practical value for `N` is either `N = 3` or `N = 2`.
+It uses rolling hash algorithm to create all n-grams of a string in linear time with respect to the length of the string.
+Also, bit vectors are used for fast merging of string indexes that correspond with each n-gram.

 ### StrView
 `StrView` is the class used to represent strings in the library.
 It acts as an immutable view on a character array, allowing substring, reverse, and upper/lower case operations to be constant time.